 Methadone is a synthetic opioid analgesic that can provide long-term pain relief.
 The medication itself is stronger than morphine.
 Medicare may cover Methadone in certain situations.

 In most cases, the medication can be a form of treatment for opioid and heroin addiction.
-Also, the medication itself weakens the urge to use opioids and can prevent withdrawal symptoms.
-The medication likely lasts longer than most regular opioid prescriptions.
+Also, the drug itself weakens the urge to use opioids and can prevent withdrawal symptoms.
+The drug likely lasts longer than most regular opioid prescriptions.

 Methadone comes from a pain physician, a certified psychiatrist specializing in addiction, or a Methadone Clinic.